 Daily Fantasy Sports Legality: Is Daily Fantasy Sports Legal?

-In response to millions of Americans joining the new trend of online fantasy sports betting, many are asking, is daily fantasy sports legal?
+In response to millions of Americans joining the new trend of online fantasy sports betting, many are looking at the daily fantasy sports legality.
 Major daily fantasy sports sites such as DraftKings or FanDuel are growing larger than ever, especially in the marketing department.
 The two giant corporations have taken to television broadcasting with at least a few ads for each broadcasted game.

 These fantasy sports sites allow you to draft a new team each week without risking seasonal injuries or cold streaks.
 You can prepare an entirely new team with zero season-long commitment every week.
 As well the behemoth DFS platforms, several other smaller to medium sized daily fantasy sports sites are growing in popularity as the sports betting alternative takes the US by storm.